-Detailed studies of the UV photochemistry and photophysics of isolated gas phase molecules using a variety of state-of-the-art laser based techniques including H atom photofragment translational spectroscopy and velocity map ion imaging.
-Current activities involve extension of these methods to allow study of larger, less volatile (bio)molecules in the gas phase, and the development and use of ultrafast time-resolved pump-probe methods to explore the photophysics of such molecules in solution.
+Detailed studies of the UV photochemistry and photophysics of gas phase molecules using a variety of state-of-the-art laser based techniques including H atom photofragment translational spectroscopy and velocity map ion imaging, and complementary electronic structure calculations.
+Current activities include extension of these methods to allow study of larger, less volatile (bio)molecules in the gas phase, the application of multimass imaging methods, and using ultrafast time-resolved pump-probe methods to explore the UV photochemistry and photophysics of such molecules in solution.

 Growth and characterisation of diamond thin films grown by chemical vapour deposition (CVD).
-Current interest centres on exploring the gas phase and gas-surface chemistry that underpins CVD of diamond (and doped diamond) in microwave reactors using a range of laser spectroscopies and mass spectrometry, plasma modelling, and QM/MM modelling of the gas-surface reactions.
+Current interest centres on exploring the gas phase and gas-surface chemistry that underpins CVD of diamond (and doped diamond) in microwave reactors using a range of laser and optical emission spectroscopy methods, plasma modelling, and QM/MM modelling of the gas-surface reactions.

 Professor of Physical Chemistry, School of Chemistry, University of Bristol, 8/92 – present.

 (Head of Physical and Theoretical Chemistry Section, 10/95-9/97; 8/02-7/11).

 Reader in Chemical Physics, School of Chemistry, University of Bristol, 8/90 - 7/92.

 Lecturer in Chemical Physics, School of Chemistry, University of Bristol, 8/84 - 7/90.